rentruewang/koila/README.md

 ## 🥰 Contributing and Using

 Openness and inclusiveness are taken very seriously.
-The code is available under [MIT License](./LICENCE).
+The code is available under [Apache License](./LICENSE.md).
 Please follow the following [Code of Conduct](./CODE_OF_CONDUCT.md).